This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • Collectors who buy digital fashion assets for speculative investment.

-Fashion brands collaborations with gaming
+Fashion brands collaborations with games

 Videogaming – an industry worth over $197 billion, with more than three billion players globally – has certainly been the biggest opportunity for digital fashion to date.
 Several big name brands are already collaborating in metaverse-like games.
 "Gucci Town" digital in Roblox includes a virtual store for digital Gucci gear, and its two-week interactive virtual exhibit “Gucci Garden” in Roblox reportedly saw 19 million visitors.
 Balenciaga has collaborated with Epic Games to offer high-fashion skins in Fortnite.
 In addition, Burberry has launched successful collaborations with Chinese tech giant Tencent and, separately, with Mythical Games.

-Luxury brands haven’t been the only winners in the gaming world.
+Luxury brands haven’t been the only winners in the games world.
 Forever 21 has had success in offering physical in-store versions of in-game virtual items, so gamers can match the look of their avatars in real life.

 How can brands protect their IP in digital worlds?